Sometimes it takes crossing an ocean to figure out where you belong.

 About the Author

-AJ wriPine4BWtes stories to break readers’ hearts, but don’t worry—she’ll mend those hearts with a happily ever after…maybe.
+AJ writes stories to break readers’ hearts, but don’t worry—she’ll mend those hearts with a happily ever after…maybe.
 The first book she wrote was YA, but now she’s two-timing her first love with NA.
 She’s always in the middle of reading two to three books, adores online shopping (everything from groceries to shoes), and she still loves vampires, whether it’s Eric Northman or the Salvatore brothers.
 When she’s not writing, AJ is sneaking off to her day job as a high school English teacher or hanging with her husband and kids in the Chicago burbs.